MicrosoftDocs/cpp-docs/docs/standard-library/set-class.md

 ### Remarks

-A type `const_reverse_iterator` cannot modify the value of an element and is use to iterate through the set in reverse.
+A type `const_reverse_iterator` can't modify the value of an element and is used to iterate through the set in reverse.

 ### Example